Am I insured to drive any car on my current policy?

 Can I get insurance for my family?

-Yes.
-There are a couple of options for car insurance for families.
-You can add family members as named drivers on your car, and vice versa, or take out a multi-car policy, which could help you save money by insuring with the same provider.
+Yes, there are a couple of options for family car insurance.
+You can add family members as named drivers on your car, and vice versa.

 How does my occupation affect which cars I can drive?